SenseStageTeam/sensestage_documentation/_sensestage-v1/programming-the-minibee-with-arduino/prepare-the-arduino-ide.md

 ---
-title: Prepare the Arduino IDE for use with Sense/Stage
+title: Prepare the Arduino IDE
-summary: This page describes how to install the hardware and firmware files for the Arduino IDE
+summary: This page describes how to install the Sense/Stage hardware and firmware files for the Arduino IDE
-layout: documentation
+layout: guide
 type: guide
+parent: Programming the MiniBee with Arduino
+guidestep: 2
 creation-date: 2017-02-06
 tags:
     - expert
+    - todo
 category: firmware
 subcategory: arduino-ide
 ---